rstudio/revealjs/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: "Feature request"
 about: Suggest an idea for this package
-title: ''
+title: '[FR]'
 labels: ''
 assignees: ''
 ---

 <!--

-Welcome to the revealjs GitHub repo 👋
+Welcome to the revealjs GitHub repo !

 Thanks for taking the time to file a feature request!
 Please start by searching for an existing feature request to avoid creating duplicate requests.
 If you find an existing feature request, please give it a thumbs-up reaction, as we'll use these reactions to help prioritize the implementation of these features in the future.

 If the feature has not yet been filed, follow these advice to write good feature request:

 - Provide a clear and concise description of the problem this proposed feature would address?
-For example, I struggle to do `[...]` with .
+For example, I struggle to do `[...]` with revealjs.

 - Try to detail what you want to happen.